A manor built in the 1930s to welcome the Parisian jet-set,

 The property boasts several outbuildings in the immediate vicinity of the manor.
 A self-contained pavilion currently used as an office stands above a basement level covering the entire floor area and could be used for a professional activity away from the main residence.

-A partially restored guests’ house includes a living room, a kitchen area as well as a shower room and possesses potential for use as a self-contained reception area.
+A partially restored guests’ house is made up of a living room, a kitchen area as well as a shower room and possesses potential for use as a self-contained reception area.

 An open-sided shed located opposite a water feature could be put to use for various purposes requiring shelter.
-At the front of the estate, a second roofed shed with a concrete floor provides parking capacity for two vehicles as well as space for a woodstore.
+At the front of the estate, a second roofed shed with a concrete floor provides parking capacity for two vehicles on the one hand as well as space for storing logs in a woodstore.

 Our opinion